atharvabarve28/QR_Generator/README.md

 Hello people of Internet😀
 This is QR Code Generator webapp which helps to make qr codes very easily

-This webapp also uses api for generating qr
+This webapp uses api for generating qr